 Capital One’s Savor Rewards Card, designed with foodies in mind, offers 4% back on dining and entertainment, 2% at grocery stores, and 1% for everything else.
 The annual fee of $95 is waived for the first year.
 It is currently offerring a tidy bonus of $500 when you spend $3,000 in your first three months.

-The U.S. Bank cash+ Visa Signature Card gives you a whopping 5% back, up to $2,000 per quarter, on two categories of your choosing, 2% on one everyday category, like gas or groceries, of your choosing, and 1% on everything else.
+The U.S. Bank cash+ Visa Signature Card gives you 5% back, up to $2,000 per quarter, on two categories of your choosing, 2% on one everyday category, like gas or groceries, of your choosing, and 1% on everything else.
 It has no annual fee and is currently offering a 0% APR for your first 12 months and a $150 bonus if you apply online and spend $500 in your first 90 days after approval.

 The Amazon Prime Rewards Visa Signature Card gives you 5% back on purchases at–you guessed it!–Amazon, as well as Whole Foods, 2% at restaurants, gas stations, and drug stores, and 1% for everything else.
 It has no annual fee and, as of this writing, will give you a $70 Amazon gift card as soon as you’re approved.